 To summarise, as a precursor to any business dealings in Brazil, it’s essential that you first appreciate Brazilian ethnic and cultural diversity.
 This understanding will go a long way to shaping relevant and fit for purpose business plans.

-For those relocating to Brazil or moving to Brazil for a short-term business assignment, investment in face to face relocation or cultural training would be of considerable value and put you at a considerable advantage.
+For those relocating to Brazil or moving to Brazil for a short-term business assignment, investment in cultural training would be of considerable value and put you at a considerable advantage.